SumAndProduct/tmip_animations/README.md

 # tmip_animations
-Submissions for the Taling Maths in Public Animation Generation Collaboration
+Submissions for the Talking Maths in Public - Animation Generation Collaboration

+---

+## License
+CindyJS (https://github.com/CindyJS/CindyJS) us under an Apache 2.0 License.

+The animation package (https://github.com/BernhardWerner/cindy_tools) is under an MIT license.

+The animations themselves found here are under an MIT license.